kerns/craft-on-ddev/README.md

 Follow the prompts.

-- **Project name:** e.g. `mysite` would result in a project URL of `https://mysite.ddev.site` (make note of this for later in the installation process)
+- **Project name:** e.g. `boss-website` would result in a project URL of `https://boss-website.ddev.site` (make note of this for later when you're setting up Craft)
-- **Docroot location:** defaults to `web`, keep as-is
+- **Docroot location:** defaults to `web` and should be kept as-is
-- **Project Type:** defaults to `php`, keep as-is
+- **Project Type:** defaults to `php` and should be kept as-is

 ## Installing Craft

-To install a clean version of Craft, run:
+Finally, to install a clean version of Craft, run the following command and follow the prompts.

 ```shell
 make install
 ```

-Follow the prompts.

-This command will:

-1. Copy your local SSH keys into the container (handy if you are setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/))
-2. Start your DDEV project
-3. Install Composer
-4. Install npm
-5. Do a one-time build of Vite
-6. Generate `APP_ID` and save to your `.env` file
-7. Generate `SECURITY_KEY` and save to your `.env` file
-8. Installing Craft for the first time, allowing you to set the admin's account credentials
-9. Install all Craft plugins
+This will do all the heavy lifting of spinning up and configuring a sane, Dockerized development environment tuned with a new version of Craft.

+Part of that tuning involved installing a raft of different plugins as defined in `composer.json.default`.
+You can edit/expand this list however you like, just remember to mirror those decisions in your `Makefile`.

+Pay special attention to the Craft installation prompts.
+After setting the admin's account credentials, you'll be prompted for your desired site name and url.

+`<image>`

+Note that the url defaults to `https://craftcms.ddev.site`, making the assumption that you did not run `ddev config` to specify a custom name for your project.
+Remember to update this with the full and correct url if you did ran `ddev config` and specified a custom name. (for ex. `https://boss-website.ddev.site`).

+(💡: If you forgot the name open another terminal window in the same directory and run `ddev describe`.)

 Once the process is complete, type `ddev launch` to open the project in your default browser. 🚀

-## Local development with Vite
+## Local Development with Vite

-To begin development with Vite's dev server & HMR, run:
+To begin development with Vite's dev server & HMR run:

 ```shell
 make dev